Ogiame Atuwatse III: Awards

 Awarded by Dotcom Communication, publisher of Pleasure Magazine, for his humanitarian contributions since ascending the throne.
 The award was presented at a ceremony at Transcorp Hilton Hotels, Abuja.

 Commander of the Order of the Federal Republic (CFR) Conferred by President Muhammadu Buhari on 11 October 2022, at the International Conference Centre, Abuja.
-Olu Atuwatse III was noted as the youngest recipient of this national honor, the third-highest in Nigeria.
+Olu Atuwatse III was noted as the youngest recipient of this national honor, Nigeria.

 Key to the City of Brampton, Canada on 6 June 2022 Presented by Mayor Patrick Brown during a six-day visit to Canada, recognizing his efforts to drive foreign direct investment to the Warri Kingdom and his support for community efforts in Brampton.
 The Olu reciprocated by presenting two red canoe replicas to the mayor and the city.

 His Royal Majesty, Ogiame Atuwatse III, won the Most Impactful Royal Father of 2023 and was presented by the Governor of Enugu State, His Excellency, Peter Mbah.

 Leadership and Community Development Award Received at the 14th African Achievers Awards (AAA) held at the Parliament House, United Kingdom, presented by Rt Hon.
 Baroness Verma, a member of the House of Lords.
 The award recognized his efforts in promoting positive cultural values and community development.

 His Royal Majesties, Ogiame Atuwatse III, the Olu of Warri, Her Majesty, Olori Atuwatse III, the Queen Consort of Warri kingdom were both honoured with the 2024 Most Influential 100 Hall of Fame award in New York, the United States of America.

 100 Most Reputable Africans Named by Reputable Poll International (RPI) in collaboration with the Global Reputation Forum (GRF) as one of the 100 Most Reputable Africans for 2025, recognizing his influence and leadership.

 African Leadership Excellence Award Conferred in Cape Town, South Africa, in May 2025, by the African Leadership Organisation during the African Leadership Summit.
 The award honored his contributions to fostering African unity, economic empowerment, and sustainable development through initiatives like the Elevate Africa Fellowship.